wp-plugins/robo-gallery/README.txt

 Yes.
 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have target blank field below link field of the gallery image.

-= Is it possible to insert video as gallery link ? =
+= Is it possible to insert video as gallery link? =

 Yes.
 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have video link field in gallery image options, where you can define some custom link to the online video.

-= How to turn off social buttons in gallery lightbox ? =
+= How to turn off social buttons in gallery lightbox? =

 When you open gallery settings you can find there gallery lightbox settings block, where you can turn off social buttons in gallery lightbox on the front end.